-Given the natural variability of marine ecosystems, and the strong challenges of obtaining accurate samples from oceanic environments, how large of an effect would an MPA network have to allow a difference-in-difference strategy such as this to be a reliable measure of MPA effects?
+Given the natural variability of marine ecosystems, and the large challenges of obtaining accurate samples from oceanic environments, how large of an effect would an MPA network have to have in order to allow a difference-in-difference strategy such as this to be a reliable measure of MPA effects?
 To provide guidance on this important question, we used our bio-economic model to simulate data from a range of scenarios with increasing MPA effect size, along with increasing degrees of observation error and natural recruitment variation.
 As an added measure, we include scenarios in which the sampled species go through recruitment regimes, which may be positive for both targeted and non-targeted species, or positive for non-targeted species and negative for targeted species.
 We then used a simple Bayesian difference-in-difference regression on these simulated data, and estimated the percent error between the posterior probability distribution of the estimated MPA effect and true simulated MPA effect.

 While unbiased across simulations, the difference-in-difference model struggled severely when MPA effect sizes were less than 25% and the model was faced with observation and process errors (Fig.3).
 Even larger effect sizes commonly misestimated the true MPA effect by 50% or more.
 Obtaining a mean absolute percent error (MAPE) of 25% or less across our simulated datasets required an MPA effect of at least 30%.
 This is merely an illustrative exercise, omitting clearly critical factors such as detection probability and sampling strategy.
 However, since nearly any omission which one can think of would make an MPA effect harder to detect, not easier, these results serve as a useful floor for the likely difficulty in estimating MPA effects.
-In the context of the Channel Islands, given the potential effect size produced by out simulation model these results suggest that we might expect to be unable to detect a clear effect.
+In the context of the Channel Islands, given the potential effect size produced by our simulation model these results suggest that we might expect to be unable to detect a clear effect.

 Figure 3: Distribution of percent error in posterior estimate of MPA effect (y-axis) plotted against true simulated MPA effect (x-axis).
 Color shows concentration of simulations.
-Black line shows mean absolute percent error as a function of true simulated MPA effect.
+Black line shows mean absolute percent error (MAPE) as a function of true simulated MPA effect.

 This finding begs an important question: when should we expect to see MPA effects big enough to stand a reasonable chance of detection?
 We simulated 9252 MPA scenarios across a wide range of life histories, network designs, and fishing dynamics (see SI for a full description of scenarios).
 Using these simulations, we can consider what we might expect the regional effects of an MPA network to be under a range of plausible circumstances.

 Suppose that we are willing to tolerate a MAPE of 25%.
 Our analysis suggests that we would need an MPA effect size of at least 30% to achieve this.
 Two of the most critical drivers of MPA performance are the size of the MPA and the degree of fishing pressure.
 Looking across these two variables, our simulations suggest if the MPA network covers 25% or more of a species range and/or pre-MPA depletion is greater than 60% we might expect an effect size with our target MAPE.
-While recently some extremely large MPAs have been enacted that may indeed reach into the higher levels of MPA coverage, for near-shore commercial fin-fish many MPA networks are likely to cover areas more in line with the Channel Islands (20%), and as such have effect sizes that may be difficult to detect (Fig.4-A).
+While recently some extremely large MPAs have been enacted that may indeed reach into the higher levels of MPA coverage, for near-shore commercial finfish many MPA networks are likely to cover areas more in line with the Channel Islands (20%), and as such have effect sizes that may be difficult to detect (Fig.4-A).